MSc Quantity Surveying and Commercial Management

-Fast track your career with this RICS accredited Quantity Surveying and Commercial Management Masters.
-Liverpool John Moores University offer part time day release on this postgraduate course aimed at preparing you for senior management role.
+Fast track your career with this RICS accredited Quantity Surveying and Commercial Management Masters from LJMU and prepare for senior management roles.

-- Supported by industrial partners such as Carrillion and Lovell, and Professionally accredited by the Royal Institution of Chartered Surveyors (RICS)
+- Study on a course supported by industrial partners such as Laing O'Rourke and Lovell, and professionally accredited by the Royal Institution of Chartered Surveyors (RICS)

-- Internationally recognised research in our Built Environment and Sustainable Technologies (BEST) Research Institute
+- Benefit from the internationally recognised research of our Built Environment and Sustainable Technologies (BEST) Research Institute

-- Part time, day release study option if you are already in employment
+- Opt for the part-time, day release study option if you are already in employment

 This Quantity Surveying and Commercial Management MSc is the ideal degree if you want to move into a senior management role in this highly challenging and dynamic industry.